jarrodtaylor/SyrinxPreview/src/posts/20150212-how-mobile-can-support-an-omnichannel-retail-strategy-part-two-video.md

-title: How mobile can support an omnichannel retail strategy - Part Two [VIDEO]

-+++
+---
+title: Mobile Supporting Omnichannel Retail Pt.2 (Video)
+description: To sustain an omnichannel strategy, you need to account for every sale you make.
+That means being able to access payment data from every solution.

-# How mobile can support an omnichannel retail strategy - Part Two [VIDEO]
+archive_title: How mobile can support an omnichannel retail strategy - Part Two [VIDEO]
+---

+# Mobile Supporting Omnichannel Retail Pt.2 (Video)

 Transcript